Portfolio history – A trip down memory lane

 And now the time has come this next one - which currently is my active portfolio released the 1/3/2019.

-My overall view on design and how to think about design has changed a lot the last year, i got way better
+My overall view on design and how to think about design has changed a lot the latest years.

 This webdesign has scroll interaction thought into the design, making it more live and responsive